 Quite similar to the usual steel braces, the component that is used is different.
 This makes the braces a tad stronger and comparatively lighter than the usual ones.
-These braces are not generally recommended unless you tend to have an allergy towards the nickel used in traditional braces.
+These braces are not generally recommended unless your child tends to have an allergy to the nickel used in traditional braces.
 Their rarity results in their costs being higher than usual.

 5. Invisalign Braces

 One of the easiest braces to be used since they are quite literally a mould of your teeth in plastic.
-Generally used by people who have crooked teeth, these are extremely expensive and take a long time to be manufactured since they are unique to you.
+Generally used by people who have crooked teeth, these are extremely expensive and take a long time to be manufactured since they are customised as per a child’s teeth.
 Their effect, however, is far more advanced.

 6. Lingual Braces

 Contrary to the usual frontal placement of braces, these ones are fitted behind the teeth, turning them into a sort of invisible braces for kids that are quite conscious of having them displayed in the school.
 However, these braces are quite expensive, and their installation procedure is lengthy and complicated.
 Furthermore, it causes a lot of irritation to the tongue later on.

 Rarely used by kids, these are primarily preferred by people who want a classy look for their braces, or if they are allergic to the nickel coating.
 Made out of stainless steel, they are pretty much similar to the traditional ones in other aspects.

 Another type of braces that are slightly invisible, these have a clear transparent look to them which can be available in different shades, too.
 Stronger than usual, they also tend to have higher friction, which results in the possibility of making teeth brittle, and causing trouble while removing them after the procedure.